-Selecting the right treatment
+Selecting the right infertility treatment

 As is true for virtually all problems we face in life, there is more than one way to approach their solution.
-At Gen 5 Fertility, we believe that you should fully understand all of the approaches that are available to you before you decide.
+At Gen 5 Fertility, we believe that you should fully understand all of the infertility treatment approaches that are available to you before you decide.
 We respect the choice that you make and we work with you to maximize the chance that your choice will be successful.

 This usually is preceded by ovulation induction, which means taking fertility medications to ovulate or to ovulate better.
 When the plan is to do an IUI, almost always only an oral pill, either clomiphene citrate (Clomid) or letrozole (Femara), are used.
 Generally, only 1-3 follicles that can contain mature eggs are produced with these medications.
 For women who don’t normally ovulate, sometimes only the medication is needed, especially if her partner’s sperm is normal.

-We care very much about these types of cycles and have learned over the years that outstanding pregnancy rates can be obtained if everything is done as it should be done.
+We care very much about these types of cycles and have learned over the years of infertility treatment that outstanding pregnancy rates can be obtained if everything is done as it should be done.
 We do not pass these off to nurses.
 Instead a fertility specialist monitors each cycle to ensure that pregnancy rates are as high as possible.